Comparing Monro (NASDAQ:MNRO) and Mister Car Wash (NYSE:MCW)

 Profitability

-This table compares Monro and Mister Car Wash’s net margins, return on equity and return on assets.
+This table compares Mister Car Wash and Monro’s net margins, return on equity and return on assets.

 |Net Margins